Baloch Raaji Aajoi Sangar: Formation and expansion

 In July 2020, the Sindhudesh Revolutionary Army (SRA) announced its entry into the BRAS, marking the inclusion of a non-Baloch group into the alliance and the expansion of BRAS operations into Sindh.
 The SRA's entry into the BRAS also solidified the latter's claim of serving as a united front against what it describes as "Punjabi domination" in Pakistan.

 Activities

 In March 2025, the BRAS announced its creation of a unified military outfit, which it named the Baloch National Army (not to be confused with the defunct Baloch Nationalist Army with the same name), in addition to an intensified offensive against both Chinese interests in Balochistan and Pakistan.
-The alliance announced this decision to transition the Baloch insurgency from a low-level scattered campaign toward an organised effort to combat Pakistan's military and intelligence operations.
+The alliance announced this decision to transition the Baloch insurgency from a low-level scattered campaign toward an organized effort to combat Pakistan's military and intelligence operations.

 BRAS militants have also clashed with Jaish al-Adl along the Iran–Pakistan border.
 The alliance launched Operation Aas-Rech in February 2020, attacking alleged Lashkar-e-Taiba militants in Kech district.

+Ban

+On 26 July 2019, the Government of Pakistan officially proscribed Balochistan Raaji Ajooi Sangar as a banned terrorist organization along with Hizbul Ahrar.
+It was also added to the list of designated terrorist outfits.